Six week ESL Session

 Advanced ESL students in the morning focus on the more complex aspects of language.
 Complicated concepts of grammar, when learned well, allow students to express themselves with increasing accuracy.
 Reading materials become increasingly challenging and oral expectations include clearer pronunciation and expanded vocabulary.
 To be successful in undertaking sophisticated secondary school and university studies, students must refine their ability to express ideas with clarity and accuracy.

-A program of travel and adventure - submerged in English (only for those students continuing on from Session II)
+A program of travel and adventure - submerged in English (only for those students continuing on from the six-week program)

 For the three nights in Maine, students camp on a 400-acre peninsula on the coast.
 Along with expert camp leaders, they explore the pristine Maine wilderness, learn outdoor camping skills, prepare meals while sitting around a campfire and challenge themselves in new and exciting ways.
 Students from the big cities of Asia and Europe surprise themselves as they paddle a canoe in the Montsweag Bay, take morning hikes on mountain trails, conquer a high-ropes course, and explore Maine’s Atlantic coast on a guided afternoon oceanfront adventure.
 During these four nights and five days, the sense of adventure is exciting, but more important, the feeling of accomplishment is uplifting and builds confidence.